-Right down to their zero waste dental floss, they’ve gotten rid of our least-favorite P-word to help anyone in their zero-waste journey.
+From floss to refillable cleaning products, they’ve gotten rid of our least-favorite P-word to help anyone in their zero-waste journey.

-They started out solving one plastic problem (saran wrap) by selling sustainable beeswax wraps, but now they’ve expanded their selection to include essentials for body care, oral care, kitchen needs, eco friendly gifts, and more.
+They started out solving one plastic problem (saran wrap) by selling beeswax wraps, but have expanded their selection to include essentials for the kitchen, body care, and oral care.

 Their plastic-free promise extends to their shipping because everything—cellulose tape included—is plastic-free.